shivam842/Trevo/README.md

-# Trevo: Virtual Tours of World Famous Locations
+# WanderView: Virtual Tours of World Famous Locations

-Trevo is an Android application that provides virtual tours of world-famous locations right at your fingertips. 🏖️🚀🗺️ Whether you're dreaming of sandy beaches, exploring the vastness of space, or navigating historic landmarks, Trevo brings these experiences to your mobile device with seamless ease and immersive detail.
+WanderView is an Android application that provides virtual tours of world-famous locations right at your fingertips. 🏖️🚀🗺️ Whether you're dreaming of sandy beaches, exploring the vastness of space, or navigating historic landmarks, WanderView brings these experiences to your mobile device with seamless ease and immersive detail.

 ## Features